 Urgent Care Trends

-In 2020 and 2021, visits to urgent care centers (UCC) skyrocketed.
+Over the past two years, visits to urgent care centers (UCC) have skyrocketed.
 Healthcare IT News reported a 58% increase in urgent care visits in 2020.
 IBISWorld reports a 6.1% annual growth of UCC in America between 2017 and 2022 and estimates the industry as worth over $40.3 billion in 2022.

 The growth of the urgent care industry has ushered in several trends in recent years.
 These include an increase in urgent care visits overall, an influx of new patients at UCCs, a decrease in primary care visits and emergency room visits, and an overall increase in telehealth visits.